Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 Q: As I was cleaning my bathroom, I saw that I had pink grout that I had never noticed before.
 It seems to be some sort of slimy buildup.
 Now I’m worried.
-What is pink mold doing in my shower, what causes it, and how do I get rid of it?
+Why do I have pink mold in my shower?
+What causes it, and how do I get rid of it?

 A: Unlike run-of-the-mill green molds like Cladosporium or the infamous toxic black mold, Stachybotrys chartarum, the pink staining in shower areas isn’t actually mold at all.
 The discoloration comes from a biofilm—specifically, a bacterial colony of Serratia marcescens.
-Still, even though it’s not actually mold, it’s commonly referred to as pink mold.
+Though it’s not actually mold, it’s commonly referred to as pink mold.

 Is pink mold dangerous or harmful?

 While pink mold is harmless to most healthy people whose skin may brush up against it in a narrow shower, it can cause various ailments (e.g., urinary tract or bladder infections) if it enters the body through the eyes or open wounds.
-The severity and variety of these ailments escalate in individuals with compromised immune systems.
-It’s better to be safe than sorry, so take steps to remove the pink bacteria in shower areas before they multiply and your family’s exposure increases.
+The severity and variety of these ailments increase in individuals with compromised immune systems.
+It’s better to be safe than sorry, so take steps to remove the pink bacteria from bathing areas before they multiply and your family’s exposure increases.

 Pink mold growing in a petri dish.